 Base64 to Image Converter

-Paste a Base64 string or full data URI to preview the image instantly and download it as a PNG, JPG or GIF file.
+Paste a Base64 string or full data URI to preview the image instantly and download it as a PNG, JPG, GIF, WebP or SVG file.

 100% client-side.
 Nothing is uploaded — decoding happens in your browser.